 The Court observes that, in advance of the ICAO Council's Extraordinary Session of 31 July 2017, which was to be held in response to Qatar's request, the Appellants submitted a working paper that urged the Council to limit any discussion under Article 54 (n) of the Chicago Convention to issues related to the safety of international aviation.
-During the Extraordinary Session, the Council focused on matters other than the aviation restrictions that later formed the subject-matter of Qatar's application to the ICAO Council, with particular attention to contingency arrangements to facilitate air traffic over the high seas.
+During the Extraordinary Session, the Council focused on matters other than the aviation restrictions that later formed the subject-matter of Oatar's application to the ICAO Council, with particular attention to contingency arrangements to facilitate air traffic over the high seas.
 The Court considers that, as of the close of the Extraordinary Session, settlement of the disagreement by negotiation within ICAO was not a realistic possibility.
 The Court also takes into account developments outside of ICAO.
 Diplomatic relations between Qatar and the Appellants had been severed on 5 June 2017, concurrently with the imposition of the aviation restrictions.
-Under these circumstances, the Court considers that, as of the filing of Qatar's application before the ICAO Council, there was no reasonable probability of a negotiated settlement of the disagreement between the Parties regarding the interpretation and application of the Chicago Convention, whether before the ICAO Council or in another setting.
-The Court also recalls that Qatar maintains that it faced a situation in which the futility of negotiation was so clear that the negotiation precondition of Article 84 could be met without requiring Qatar to make a genuine attempt at negotiations.
+Under these circumstances, the Court considers that, as of the filing of Qatar's application before the ICAO Council, there was no reasonable probability of a negotiated settlement of the disagreement between the Parties regarding the interpretation and application of the IASTA, whether before the ICAO Council or in another setting.
+The Court also recalls that Qatar maintains that it faced a situation in which the futility of negotiation was so clear that the negotiation precondition of Article II, Section 2, of the IASTA could be met without requiring Qatar to make a genuine attempt at negotiations.
 Because the Court has found that Qatar did make a genuine attempt to negotiate, which failed to settle the dispute, it has no need to examine this argument.

-For the reasons set forth above, the Court considers that the ICAO Council did not err in rejecting the contention advanced by the respondents before the Council that Qatar had failed to fulfil the negotiation precondition of Article 84 of the Chicago Convention prior to filing its application before the ICAO Council.
+For the reasons set forth above, the Court considers that the ICAO Council did not err in rejecting the contention advanced by the respondents before the Council that Qatar had failed to fulfil the negotiation precondition of Article II, Section 2, of the IASTA prior to filing its application before the ICAO Council.

 2. Whether the ICAO Council erred by not declaring Qatar's application inadmissible on the basis of Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences (paras.
-99-105)
+100-106)

-The Court notes that Article 2 of the ICAO Rules for the Settlement of Differences sets out the basic information that is to be contained in a memorial attached to an application filed pursuant to Article 84 of the Chicago Convention, in order to facilitate the ICAO Council's consideration of such applications.
-By requiring a statement regarding negotiations, subparagraph (g) of Article 2 takes cognizance of the negotiation precondition contained in Article 84 of the Chicago Convention.
+The Court notes that Article 2 of the ICAO Rules for the Settlement of Differences sets out the basic information that is to be contained in a memorial attached to an application filed pursuant to Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA), in order to facilitate the ICAO Council's consideration of such applications.
+By requiring a statement regarding negotiations, subparagraph (g) of Article 2 takes cognizance of the negotiation precondition contained in Article II, Section 2, of the IASTA.